 All medical students who have either submitted or completed their Medical Student Research report (including those receiving exemptions) are eligible to apply for a travel award.

-For a submission to be considered, the application must be submitted at least 3 weeks before departure date and no more than three months prior to departure.
+For a submission to be considered, the application must be submitted at least three weeks before departure date and no more than three months prior to departure.

 Applicants must have requested matching funds from their adviser or adviser’s department.
 In addition, please request travel funds from your meeting site organizers if they are available.

 Only medical students may submit an application.
 No group, organization or department applications will be accepted.